cran-task-views/OfficialStatistics/OfficialStatistics.md

     protects the identity of persons.
 - `r pkg("reclin2")` provides functions to assist in performing probabilistic record linkage and deduplication.
-- `r pkg(klsh)` provides blocking (for record linkage) of records using a k-means variant of locality sensitive hashing.
+- `r pkg("klsh")` provides blocking (for record linkage) of records using a k-means variant of locality sensitive hashing.
-- `r pkg(representr)` provides tools to create representative records after entity resolution/record linkage is performed.
+- `r pkg("representr")` provides tools to create representative records after entity resolution/record linkage is performed.
-- `r pkg(clevr)` provides tools for evaluating link prediction and clustering algorithms with respect to ground truth.
+- `r pkg("clevr")` provides tools for evaluating link prediction and clustering algorithms with respect to ground truth.

 ### 3.2 Web Scraping